vagg777/Simulating-a-Differential-Pulse-Code-Modulation-with-Uniform-Quantizer/README.md

-# Simulating a  Differential pulse-code modulation (DPCM)
+# Simulating a  Differential Pulse-Code Modulation (DPCM) with Uniform Quantizer

 ## 1. Introduction